anhnamtran/bash_conf/bin/cron/README.txt

-Scripts specifically made to be used in Cron jobs.
+Scripts specifically made to be used in FCron jobs.